Skip to main content

 docker run --rm alpine:latest sh -c "echo 'Memory:'; free -h; echo; echo 'CPU Cores:'; nproc"

-Ensure you have at least 4 GB of available memory and 2 CPU cores as outlined in the Prerequisites section.
+Ensure at least 4 GB RAM and 2 CPU cores are allocated.

 Port Access Issues (Backstage and External Gateway)